Hector9923/hello-world/README.md

 # hello-world
+Hello friends,
-Hello friends, i like html, css and i will learn some lenguages, i also like tacos.
+I like HTML, CSS and I'll learn some lenguages like JS and React, I also like tacos Video Games